TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

 # Cypress with Docker-Compose Demo

 ## Description
 This demo shows, how to prepare the environment for using cypress in pipelines.
-With docker-compose exists the possibility, before using in pipelines, to test it in development-environment.
+With docker-compose it's possible to test in development-environment and later in the pipeline in the same isolated way.

 The demo is an angular-app.
-When starting the angular-app, you only see "Hello World" on the screen.
+When starting the angular-app, on the screen will be displayed "Hello World".
 For this page, we add a test, that checks, if the text is displayed.

 ![Github Logo](./github/images/hello-world-page.png)